 Step 2: Select the Business Event

-1. In the Flow Builder, find the Business Event you'd like to update
+In the Flow Builder, click into the Business Event you'd like to update

 Step 3: Choose Your Rule Type